 37 And judge not, and ye shall not be judged: and condemn not, and ye shall not be condemned: release, and ye shall be released:

 38 give, and it shall be given unto you; good measure, pressed down, shaken together, running over, shall they give into your bosom.
 For with what measure ye mete it shall be measured to you again."
 Luke 6:27-38)

 (This was Jesus' definition of love.
 Charity is giving without expecting in return.
 Jesus' message was in regards to salvation and reward.
 When you give to people without expecting (LOVE them), justice says you are owed a value.
 You gave to someone and didn't try to even things out in the short term, in fact you are looking long term, thinking as God Thinks, and loving to gain reward.
 God is Right and God is Just.
-When we are giving without expecting and allowing God to measure our giving, with Holy measures, while we forgive those that do evil to us, our reward will be great, because the only person who can give back to you is GOD!)
+When we are giving without expecting and allowing God to measure our giving, with Holy measures and while we forgive those that do evil to us, our reward will be great, because the only person who can give back to you is GOD!)

 "12 This is my commandment, that ye love one another, even as I have loved you.